 Important information about the NGA NextView license and proper image use.

 PGC's imagery archive contains millions of scenes for the polar regions.
 Learn where, why and how the PGC collects imagery.

 Detailed workflow for searching for satellite imagery and requesting it from the PGC.

 Glossary of parameters that PGC requires when processing imagery including file formats, projections, orthorectification, and other options.

-What to expect when PGC delivers commercial satellite imagery.
+What to expect when PGC delivers commercial satellite imagery and derived products.